ojacques/mkdocs-git-committers-plugin-2/README.md

 * Fetch GitHub info for authors not fetched before
 * last_commit_date is now populated with local git info
 * avatar is populated with gravatar info if there is no git token
+* Save all author information in a cache file to speed up following builds

 All of the above massively improve performances and reduce the chances to hit GitHub API rate limits.